mslinn/dl/README.md

 # dl

-Download videos and mp3s from YouTube and many other websites.
+Download videos and mp3s from many websites.

 ## Installation